mikhailshilkov/mikhailio-hugo/content/lab/pulumi/4-storageaccount/index.md

 });
 ```

-It defines a locally-redundand standard Storage Account and it is a part of the Resource Group that we defined before.
+It defines a locally-redundant standard Storage Account, and it is a part of the Resource Group that we defined before.

 This time, we haven't defined an explicit physical name for the resource.
 That's because the name of a Storage Account has to be globally unique.
 Instead of inventing such a name, we can trust Pulumi to generate one.